Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Phenomenological Model

 \section{Phenomenological Model}

 In this section we will discuss the addition of two SM-singlet Weyl fermions to the SM.
 Building on the work of~\cite{Bolton:2019pcu}, we will outline a useful phenomenological parametrisation which can describe the Majorana and quasi-Dirac limits of the HNL pair and their mixing with the light active neutrinos.
 We will derive the relations between the active-sterile mixing and CP phases that are necessary in order to generate the observed light neutrino oscillation parameters.
-While we keep the number of active generations $\mathcal{N}_A$ general in what follows, for the purpose of comparing $0\nu\beta\beta$ decay and direct searches at DUNE in Sec.~\ref{sec:compare}, we will consider only the first generation of SM fermions.
+We keep the number of active generations $\mathcal{N}_A$ general in what follows, for the purpose of comparing $0\nu\beta\beta$ decay and direct searches at DUNE in Sec.~\ref{sec:compare}, and we will consider one or three generations of SM fermions.